 Before anyone can use Report Builder or receive a shared report, they need Custom Reporting access:

-- Custom Reporting — View lets someone view and run reports built in Report Builder.
-This is the minimum needed to receive a shared report.
+- Custom Reporting — View lets a user view and run reports built in Report Builder.

-- Custom Reporting — Edit lets someone view, run, create, edit, and manage reports.
+- Custom Reporting — Edit lets a user view, run, create, edit, and manage reports.

-On top of Custom Reporting access, a person needs the permissions for every data source the report uses.
-If a report combines more than one data source, they need the permissions for all of them.
+On top of Custom Reporting access, a user needs the permissions for every format the report uses.
+If a report combines more than one format, they need the permissions for all of them.

 | Data source | Permission required | What it gives access to |